usaid-cs/yesterday-i-learned/random.md

 - ["Molotov Cocktail"](https://en.wikipedia.org/wiki/Molotov_cocktail#Name) was coined by the Finns, which came from "Molotov Bread Baskets", a nickname for Soviet cluster bombs.
 - To train vocals, talk with a pencil in your mouth for a few minutes.
 - To train vocals, sing through your closed lips for a few minutes.
-- If objects have infinite density, then the [Banach--Tarski paradox](https://en.wikipedia.org/wiki/Banach%E2%80%93Tarski_paradox) can turn any ball into an infinite number of balls, by taking the first one apart and putting the pieces back together.
 - [Pavers](https://en.wikipedia.org/wiki/Pavement_%28architecture%29) are bricks with no holes, meant for paving.
 [Cinder blocks](https://en.wikipedia.org/wiki/Concrete_masonry_unit) are bricks with big holes.
 - 李時珍 happened only 500 odd years ago.
 - [Deaf-from-birth schizophrenics see disembodied hands signing to them rather than hearing voices.](https://www.ucl.ac.uk/news/news-articles/0707/07070303).